napi-rs/website/docs/concepts/values.md

 ### Object

-Represent JavaScript anonymous object values.
+Represents JavaScript anonymous object values.

 :::caution Performance
 The costs of `Object` conversions between JavaScript and Rust are higher than other primitive types.